constellation-app/constellation/README.md

 Note that Constellation "Core" (which is this repository) is designed to be domain agnostic and work standalone.
-The version of Constellation available for download from [the official website](https://constellation-app.com) is built with additional plugins and is available from the [Constellation-Applications](https://github.com/constellation-app/constellation-applications) repository.
+The version of Constellation available for download from [the official website](https://constellation-app.com) is built with additional plugins and managed via the [Constellation-Applications](https://github.com/constellation-app/constellation-applications) repository.

 ## Contributing to Constellation